This Step: Get a Learner Permit

 If you are a minor, you must also present documentation that you:

 - Have obtained a high school diploma or its equivalent OR

 - Are enrolled as student in public or private school* who meets the requirement for the fall or spring semester pre-ceding the date of application OR

 - Have been enrolled or are currently enrolled in a program to prepare you for passing the high school equivalency exam.

 You’ll submit a Verification of Enrollment and Attendance (VOE)or a letter from the school administrator in lieu of the VOE and Attendance form.
 You must also obtain parental authorization (if you completed Parent Taught Driver Education, your parent must be present to sign).

 C) Take the Texas Instruction Permit Exam

 With all the above requirements and your parent or guardian (if required), head to a Texas driver license office once you feel prepared to pass the written test.
-If all goes well, you’ll receive a non-photo permit valid until your next birthday, plus one year.
+If all goes well, you’ll receive a non-photo permit.
 Keep this permit on you as you move onto the next step so you can legally practice behind the wheel.